Maximize your team’s time with a focus on being purposeful and productive with these tips.

 I recommend sending out a draft agenda to your meeting participants to get their feedback and adjust accordingly.

-- Distribute the final agenda with participants ahead of time.
+Distribute the final agenda ahead of time.
 Ideally, include it with the meeting invitation.
 This way, participants will have time to familiarize themselves with the discussion topics, prepare any information that will be needed, or ask you questions before the meeting.
-Also, this provides them with the chance to add or suggest topics if something’s missing.
-Consider the following when sending out the final agenda:
+This also provides them with the chance to add or suggest topics if something’s missing.
+When sending out the final agenda:

 - Specify how participants should prepare for the meeting.